Get 35% off TypeIt4Me 7 in our anniversary flash sale

 • Looked into the fascinating historic role Chislehurst Caves played in sheltering 15,000 people from the Luftwaffe’s aerial attacks during the Blitz in World War II

-• Made discreet inquiries with the staff at the Chislehurst Caves gift shop as to whether being 30-feet below ground would offer sufficient protection against next generation bunker busters and autonomous Palántir AI-operated hunter-seeker drones (They’re not sure but will get back to us)
+• Made discreet inquiries with the staff at the Chislehurst Caves gift shop as to whether being 30 metres below ground would protect against next generation bunker busters and autonomous hunter-seeker drones (They’re not sure but will get back to us)

-• Safely exfiltrated a stranded member of the Ettore family from a Middle Eastern city under fire (She’s now making her way to a safer location at the summit of a live volcano in Guatemala)
+• Exfiltrated a stranded member of the Ettore family from a Middle Eastern city under fire (She’s now making her way to a safer location at the summit of a live volcano in Guatemala)

-• Watched our already severely depleted retirement funds nosedive 1929-style for the second time in 11 months, which usually signals an explosion of unprecedented macroeconomic growth, peaceful prosperity and generally chill abundance is right around the corner
+• Watched our already severely depleted retirement funds nosedive 1929-style for the second time in 11 months, which probably signals an explosion of macroeconomic growth, peaceful prosperity and generally chill abundance is right around the corner

 • Binged on winter Olympic live streams broadcasting the gently life-affirming, transnational camaraderie of the planet’s most gifted ice skaters, as a cost-effective alternative to antidepressant drugs